-Under this program a full-time faculty member may be offered the opportunity to teach a maximum of twelve (12) semester hours or work in an administrative (non-teaching) capacity for one hundred (100) days, or some appropriate combination of the two, during a fiscal year period.
-For each credit hour taught, compensation shall be at a rate of three and one-eighth percent of his or her nine-month salary base immediately prior to participation in the Transitional Retirement program.
-At such a rate retirees may earn up to 37.5% (or 3-1/8 times 12 hours) of their most recent nine-month faculty salary.
+Under this program a faculty member enrolled in the KTRS program may be offered the opportunity to teach a minimum of six (6) and a maximum of twelve (12) semester hours or one hundred (100) days per year.
+For each credit hour taught, compensation shall be at a rate of three and one-eighth percent of his or her nine-month salary base prior to participation in the modified program.
+At such a rate retirees could earn up to 37.5% (or 3-1/8 times 12 hours) of their previous full-time salary.
+Faculty members in the Transitional Retirement Program could be assigned other duties, such as supervision of student teachers or academic advising, if these assignments better serve the needs of the department and the University.

-Participants in the Transitional Retirement Program are subject to an annual performance review of their teaching or other assignments, and annual increases in salary are subject to such review and funding availability.
+Participants in the Transitional Retirement Program are subject to an annual performance review of their teaching or related assignments, and annual increases in their salary would be based on that review.

-Those accepted in the Transitional Retirement Program will be placed in a special parttime faculty category for a maximum period of five fiscal years.
-During this period the faculty member will receive, in addition to the aforementioned salary, selected benefits as administered through the Department of Human Resources.
+Those accepted in the retirement program will be placed in a special part-time faculty category for a maximum period of five years.
+During this period the faculty member will receive, in addition to the aforementioned salary, appropriate staff benefits.
 After the special tenured faculty category period, the faculty member will be fully retired.